-Electrical Engineering, Bachelor of Science (BS)
+Electrical and Computer Engineering Major, Bachelor of Science (BS)

-This degree combines studies in selected areas of engineering, physics, mathematics, and science to prepare students to solve real-world problems in electrical engineering.
+This degree combines studies in selected areas of engineering, physics, mathematics, and science to prepare students to solve real-world problems in electrical and computer engineering.
 The EWU Bachelor of Science in Electrical Engineering Degree is accredited by the Engineering Accreditation Commission of ABET, http://abet.org.

 Note: incoming freshmen are expected to start both the Calculus and Physics series in their first year in order to finish the degree in four years.